 In an interview with an Australian magazine, the Crieff-born star said he could not believe how he had tolerated life in London for so long.
-"I have a lot more freedom in LA than when I was in London," he said.

 "People leave me alone and I don't get mobbed when I step outside the door.